Pend D'Oreille Recreation Area

 • Camping can bring you into contact with many species of wildlife, including deer, bears and cougars.
 Never feed wildlife and keep your pets under control.
 Dogs must be on a leash at all times.
 Ensure that all food materials, garbage and fish entrails are bagged securely and placed in the appropriate containers.

-• Please be respectful of fellow campers and obey instruction from the Facility Operator or Campground Host.
+• Please be respectful of fellow campers and obey instructions from the facility operator or campground host.

-• Visitors are cautioned to watch for work vehicles and heavy equipment within the vicinity of the dam.
+• Watch for work vehicles and heavy equipment within the vicinity of the dam.